 "These green roofs actually will help mitigate problems in the urban areas like what people call having an urban heat island," Vodler said.
-"Urban areas are usually a lot hotter than rural areas, so having plants on your roof will actually and reduce energy usage."
+"Urban areas are usually a lot hotter than rural areas, so having plants on your roof will actually facilitate cooling."